pegaltier/awesome-utils-dev/utils-all/utils-trade-strat.md

 - https://youtu.be/cqEncH4_5ls This quants’ approach to algorithmic trading—Michael Halls-Moore, QuantStart
 - https://youtu.be/qz6a27tFmAM The Art and Science of Algorithmic Futures Trading · Kyle Schultz

+## TODO: NOTES
+- preset for binaryhlc and start coding the hlc2 with more idea on it like grid or divergance MIN(10) > MIN(20) and 3 consecutive close
+- continue work on ROC (reuse the visual done in R1 indicator to see max min with line)
+- restart work on TC on bitcoin 8h chart with length 8 and percentage 1,2 === 6400% with 707 trades
+- backtest my first Multi Timeframe Psych with rules long only if close > 2 bands